Shane Warne: Australian cricket legend dies age 52 | DW | 04.03.2022

 "Shane was found unresponsive in his villa and despite the best efforts of medical staff, he could not be revived," the statement said.
 "The family requests privacy at this time and will provide further details in due course."

 The cricket player passed away from a suspected heart attack in Koh Samui, Thailand, the statement continued.
-Thai police are not treating his death as suspcious, according to Reuters.
+Thai police are not treating his death as suspicious, according to Reuters.

 It comes just hours after news of the death of fellow Australian great Rod Marsh, one of cricket's outstanding wicketkeepers.